 Trading on Volume Reversals

-Trading expert Mark Leibovit uses a proprietary analytical system called Volume Reversal analysis, which he applies to assessing the overall market, specific sectors, and individual stocks.
-Here’s a sample of this top-performing trader's latest ideas.
+Trading expert Mark Leibovit uses a proprietary analytical system known as Volume Reversal, which he applies to assessing the overall market, sectors, and individual stocks.
+Here’s a sample of this top-performing trader's latest commentary.

-"A volume reversal is a change from a rally day to a reaction day accompanied by an increase of volume.
+"A volume reversal is a change from a rally day to a reaction day accompanied by a increase of volume.
 Reversals coming off intermediate lows or highs have greater significance in helping to define those lows or highs and important pivot points in the marketplace.
-Sector volume reversals show where big money is possibly affecting an entire group of stocks.
+Sector volume reversals show where big money is possibly effecting an entire group of stocks.
 The same proprietary analysis is given to individual stocks.
-Here are some of our latest trading ideas based on our Volume Reversal analysis: